Newly Appointed CEOs

 I work with CEOs and CFOs directly.
 That is the only way this kind of engagement produces honest results.

-If you recognise your situation in this, the next step is a 30-minute conversation
+If you recognise your situation, the next step is a 30-minute conversation

 No pitch deck.
 No sales process.
 A direct conversation about your first 90 days and whether this engagement is the right fit.